intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/document-management/open-in-desktop-app.md

 # How to Open a SharePoint Document in Desktop Application

-Document can be opened from either grid or [Document Details](./document-details.md).
+A document can be opened from either grid or [Document Details](./document-details.md).

-To open the Document from the grid:
+To open a document from the grid:

 - Open actions menu by clicking on the vertical ellipse icon consisting of three dots in the grid row and select `Open in app` action from dropdown list: